Skip to main content

 Static Perspective

+The static perspective describes how an application or service looks like in general at design-time.
 This perspective is especially useful for customers, who haven't purchased a product yet and need to understand what technical capabilities they would get.
+It also helps to understand the common baseline of what all systems of the same type provide and how it changes over time.

 For cloud software with continuous delivery, the version may not be explicit or of interest to the consumer, a fallback to a "latest" version may be needed.
+But consider that also cloud software that is going through phased deployments therefore can have multiple versions active at the same time.

 The static perspective describes the shared metadata of all system instances (tenants) of the same system version or version independent.
 Either the metadata is always the same or it explicitly ignores the tenant-specific extensibility, configuration and any feature toggles - describing what's generic and shared.
 The advantage of static metadata is that it is always available, there is no need to first provision tenants to get it.
 It is also a good integration contract for everything that is meant to work potentially with any tenant.